 Sponsored by: Nicor Gas

-The awards recognize outstanding economic development projects completed in calendar year 2017 and will be given out in the following categories:
+The Edies honor outstanding economic development projects completed in the calendar year of 2017 that bring jobs, growth, and prosperity to Illinois communities.